How To Exercise In The Heat Like An Athlete

 Training in hot weather is hard work, but incredibly beneficial.
 Studies have shown that it increases perspiration, aids cardiovascular fitness through an increase in blood plasma levels, and surprisingly also reduces overall core temperature while also increases muscle force.
 Basically helping you to go faster for longer.
-It's also effective psychologically…basically if I can do it and it’s this hot, I must be doing it well.
+It's also effective psychologically: if I can do it and it’s this hot, I must be doing it well.

-- Stay Hydrated – training in the heat will make you sweat, this is good as your body is working hard to dissipate the heat, improving heart function and making it work more effectively in the long term.
+Training in the heat will make you sweat, this is good as your body is working hard to dissipate the heat, improving heart function and making it work more effectively in the long term.

 It’s important to drink whenever you feel thirsty and top up post-workout.
 Try coconut water to replenish electrolytes and sodium.